 Huashan is one of China’s Five Great Mountains along with Tai Shan, (泰山, Tranquil Mountain), Heng Shan (衡山, Balancing Mountain), another Heng Shan (恒山, Permanent Mountain), and Song Shan (嵩山, Lofty Mountain), and although it isn’t the highest of them (Heng Shan, 恒山, is the highest at 2,017m) it is renowned for its dramatic scenery.
 It really is a beautiful mountain of towering cliffs, vertical drops that you can stand on the edge of and look straight down hundreds of metres, with the main Huashan trail featuring crazy paths and steps cut up extremely steep slopes between cliff faces and under giant boulders.
 It also has some really nice evocative names for its major geographical features, such as Black Dragon Ridge, Golden Lock Pass, Thousand-Foot Precipice, Hundred-Foot Crevice, Immortal’s Palm Peak, Jade Maiden Summit, and so on.
 Gotta love those names!

-The Huashan trail we did starts from Yuquan Yuan (玉泉院, Jade Spring Temple) in Huaying city, 75km from Xi’an on the Yellow River plain.
+The Huashan trail we did starts from Yuquan Yuan (玉泉院, Jade Spring Temple) in Huayin city, 75km from Xi’an on the Yellow River plain.
 This path takes you from the temple up to the North Peak at 1,614m, and it’s a cracking path cut into the mountainside, at one point (the “Thousand-Foot Precipice”) taking you up a 70 degree slope in the narrow space between two cliff faces (there are fixed iron chains you can use on both sides).
 You won’t encounter so many people on this trail, just a few fellow climbers, some drinks vendors alongside the path, and the wiry old porters carrying supplies up to the hotels and restaurants at the top, their loads balanced across their shoulders on lengths of bamboo – perhaps while playing a tune on their flute.
 Those chaps are seriously hardcore.
-Anyway the lack of crowds all changes after North Peak though, as there is a cable car disgorging hundreds of visitors at its upper station near the peak; from here on you’re battling the crowds on narrow paths so expect the going to be slow.
+The lack of crowds all changes after North Peak though, as there’s a cable car disgorging hundreds of visitors at its upper station near the peak; from here on you’re battling the crowds on narrow paths, so expect the going to be slow.
 Beyond North Peak is Black Dragon Ridge, which takes you to the summit area on a high plateau surrounded by five peaks – North (Cloud Terrace) Peak, South (Wild Goose Landing) Peak, East (Facing the Sun) Peak, West (Lotus Flower) Peak, and Central (Jade Maiden) Peak – gotta love those names!

-The highest point is South Peak at 2,154.90m (according to the very precise summit stone!).
+The highest point is South Peak at 2,154.90m (according to the very precise summit stone).
 That’s quite a big vertical climb from Yuquan temple, so you do need a good long day of hiking if you’re intending to hike both up and down.
 That was our initial plan, but we ran out of time due to a) the bus from Xi’an taking over two hours in the morning, b) between North Peak to South Peak we got a bit lost as there’s a plethora of trails up there connecting the five peaks, and c) there were lots of middle-aged Chinese businessmen (not-so-appropriately dressed in suits and business shoes) crowding the paths after North Peak, with long waits at a few bottlenecks.
 So, in the end, we had to take the cable car down in order to be sure we didn’t miss the last bus back (at 7pm, if I remember correctly).

-For other hikes in China, click below:
+For some more hikes in China, click below:

 Fragrant Hills (Beijing)